stachtx/database_synchronization_kafka/external_server/README.md

-# central-server
+# External server

-You need to download and install pgadmin4.
+Download and install pgadmin4.
 Then create a PostgreSql database server in it
-host: localhost
+- host: localhost
-port: 5432
+- port: 5431
-username: postgres
+- username: postgres

-In the newly created server, add a database named: central-database
+In the newly created server, add a database named: external-database

-We import the project into intelij and launch CentralServerApplication.
-We will start the tomcat server on port 8081.
+External server application is launched on port 8081.

 Link to swagger:
 http://localhost:8081/swagger-ui.html#!